Nerol Pure Rc: The Complete Guide To This Aroma Chemical

 Safety Information

-Label every container clearly with the ingredient name batch number and hazard pictograms.
-Date the label so you can rotate stock and spot ageing material before it changes odour.
+Label every container clearly with the ingredient name, dilution strength, flashpoint and any hazard symbols.
+Add the date it was filled so you can track age at a glance and rotate stock before quality drifts.

 Summary